 Height 60-80’, can tolerate a variety of moisture levels and soil types.
 Will tolerate shade when young, prefers full sun.
 Acorns an important food source for birds and forest mammals.

-Sugar Maple Acer Saccharum
+Silver Maple Acer Saccharum

 White Cedar Thuja occidentalis